danfuzz/samizdat/doc/samizdat-0/library-boolean.md

 The major order is by type &mdash; `integer < string < list < map < uniqlet < highlet` &mdash; and minor order is type-dependant.

-* Integers order by integer value.
+* Ints order by integer value.

 * Lists and strings order by pairwise corresponding-element comparison, with a strict prefix always ordering before its